January 26–28, 2017 • Grand Rapids, Michigan, USA

 In 2011–2013 painters Mako Fujimura and Bruce Herman embarked upon an ambitious collaboration spurred on by patron Walter Hansen.
 At Mr. Hansen’s encouragement they created eight large commissioned paintings in response to T. S. Eliot’s magnum opus Four Quartets.
 After their initial forays in the studio on this project, Yale composer Christopher Theofanidis was commissioned to write a powerful piano quintet in four movements, and Duke theologian Jeremy Begbie came aboard giving direction to the discourse between the arts and theology—making a fitting foursome in the collaborative project.
 The exhibit and concert have been seen and performed at Baylor, Duke, Yale, Carnegie Hall, Cambridge University, Hong Kong University, and Hiroshima City University as part of the 70th anniversary of the destruction of that city.
 Come see and listen to a compelling narrative of joined hearts, minds, and imaginations for Christ’s glory.

-Bethany Hoang and Kristen Deede Johnson, with responses by Lora A. Copley, Luke A. Powery, and Reggie Smith; moderated by Scott Hoezee
+Bethany Hoang and Kristen Deede Johnson, with responses by Luke A. Powery, and Reginald Smith; moderated by Scott Hoezee

 Christian leaders and preachers know that the Bible consistently calls us to a greater justice in our lives as God's people.
 But preachers in particular know that the closer any given issue gets to home, the more a call for justice can get labeled a politicization of the church and of the pulpit.
 How can preachers and leaders call for justice without being vulnerable to such criticisms?
 In this seminar authors Hoang and Johnson will present core ideas from their recent book and will enter into conversation with seasoned preachers to ponder how this can all work out best in practice so that the church will truly be a place where people "act justly, love mercy, and walk humbly with their God."

 Though we often think of Bible study as serious business, adding an element of play into our exploration of scripture deepens our emotional connection to the text and can invite our congregations to experience God's Word in a new way.
-In this hands-on seminar, we will explore and consider contextualized ways to present Gospel parables in worship.
+In this hands-on seminar, we will explore and consider contextualized ways to present portions of Luke's gospel in worship.

 A8: Worship 101: Giving Witness to the Unseen